-This month’s Book of the Month is such a sweet story.
-It is called Your Alien written by Tammi Sauer.
+Need a book about space that is sweet and heart warming?
+Your Alien written by Tammi Sauer is 100% what I recommend.
 This is one of those books that’s going to pull on your heartstrings and encourage you to hug those babies just a little bit tighter.
 You will be so happy to have this book in your collection and will read over and over.

 Read for Enjoyment

-Whenever you read a new book to your Lil’ for the first time, it should always be for pleasure, especially at this young age.
+Whenever you read a new book to your child for the first time, it should always be for fun, especially at this young age.
 Our main focus and goal when we’re reading with kids, no matter what, is to get them to fall in love with reading.
-That is why I encourage, every single month, that you to sit down, snuggle with your kiddos, and read the Book of the Month together with no ulterior motives other than pure entertainment.
+That is why I encourage, you to sit down, snuggle with your kiddos, and read every book together with no ulterior motives other than pure entertainment.

 This book, Your Alien, is about an alien who lands on Earth and the little boy who finds him.
 The little boy is having a lot of fun with Alien until he notices that his alien seems sad.
 He tries and tries to figure out what is making his alien feel this way and when his mom and dad give them a kiss goodnight before bed, he realizes what is wrong with his alien.
 His alien is homesick and misses his family, so little boy gets to work to reunite his alien with his family.

 Using your Your Alien Story Sticks, re-read the book.